Sharpsighteyehospital/LasikArticle/README.md

 •	A cataract affecting vision<br>
 •	Pregnancy <br>

 Your ophthalmologist needs to talk to you on these terms and make you understand what will be the best treatment for your vision.
 If you’re a suitable candidate for LASIK then your ophthalmologist will take you to a few examinations.
-Here is a list:<br><br>
+Here is a list:<br>

 •	The overall eyes health will be checked<br>
 •	Measurements of your cornea<br>